Emma Stone Becomes Style Queen And Batgirl Contender Despite Potty Mouth

 Every award season, a celebrity stands out as the queen of style.
 In past years, it’s been Jennifer Lawrence successfully combining fabulous fashions with a shoot-from-the-hip honesty that charmed her fans.
 But this year, Emma Stone has stepped up as the style queen.
 And despite her potty mouth, Emma also is a fan favorite for Batgirl.

 E News pointed out that Jennifer Lawrence used to reign on the red carpet in stunning styles.
 Jennifer’s bubbly personality and occasional falls made her a delight in interviews, and her off-script moments often made talk shows memorable.
-But this award season, Emma Stone seems to have become the new J Law.
+But this award season, Emma Stone seems to have become the new J-Law.

 Both Emma and Jennifer provide the charm that some celebrities seem to lack, with a warmth that makes them seem like the girl next door (albeit a very well-dressed, perfectly made-up girl next door).
 There are those stars who seek to inspire, and then those who, like Stone and Lawrence, seem more like pals than idols.

 However, Emma also proved her talent this year, with nominations followed by wins for her star role in La La Land.
-Stone took home the Golden Globe as well as the Oscar, and she also topped the list of those actresses who stunned on the red carpet and on stage.
+Stone took home the Golden Globe as well as the Oscar, and she also topped the list of those actresses who stunned on the red carpet and the stage.

 And then, just like Jennifer Lawrence, Emma doesn’t try to hold back how she really feels.
-While J Law still remains (along with her best friend Amy Schumer) famed for her potty mouth, Stone also doesn’t seem to have a filter when it comes to her language.
+While J-Law remains (along with her best friend Amy Schumer) famed for her potty mouth, Stone also doesn’t seem to have a filter when it comes to her language.

 At the Oscars, with the drama of the Best Picture mix-up still in the spotlight, Emma made no attempt to disguise her feelings, calling it the “craziest thing ever” and letting go with her potty mouth before a room filled with reports.